 Professional Eye Examinations

 We provide complete eye care for our patients.
 During your exam your optometrist checks your vision and determines your spectacle prescription.
-Your doctor also performs several test of your binocular coordination and closely examines your eyes for signs of disease.
+Your doctor also performs several tests of your binocular coordination and closely examines your eyes for signs of disease.
 We highly recommend Optomap retinal scans at every yearly exam.

 For children, we recommend that the first eye exam should be at age 3 and every two years thereafter.
 If there are any concerns, children should be checked earlier.
 We have seen kids as young as just two months old.
 Children are covered up to the age of 9 free of charge once every two years.